 Community Rm A+B

-This week’s staff pick of the week is...
+This week’s staff pick is “Simply Sens...

 Fizz Boom Read!
 2014 NJ Summer Reading Program